Target Launches Made by Design with the Millennial Shopper in Mind

 The Adulting Millennial is a Mindful Shopper

 Focusing on Millennials as they enter life phases that spark home furnishing purchases is a key part of Target’s growth strategy.
-Whether it’s heading off to college, moving into a new home, or having kids, all of these situations drive the Millennial shopper to Target in search of sleek, simple and high-quality home furnishings that will last.
+Whether it’s starting college, moving into a new apartment, Millennials buying a new home, and/or having kids, all of these situations can drive these elusive shoppers to retail outlets like Target in search of sleek, simple and high-quality home furnishings that will last, without breaking the bank.

 Adulting Millennials are more mindful in their purchases than previous generations and are in search of a more balanced lifestyle that carries over into their home décor.
 Having a simple yet cool design blends well with mindful living.